GM bid for Ally units highlights bailout quandary

-DETROIT/CHARLOTTE, N.C.
-Aug 16 General Motors Co, partly owned by the U.S. Treasury, is seeking to buy international operations from auto lender Ally Financial, which ironically wants to use the proceeds to help repay its own federal bailout aid.
+DETROIT/CHARLOTTE, North Carolina General Motors Co (GM.N), partly owned by the U.S. Treasury, is seeking to buy international operations from auto lender Ally Financial, which ironically wants to use the proceeds to help repay its own federal bailout aid.

 With almost $33 billion in cash and marketable securities at the end of the second quarter, GM has the money to pursue such an acquisition.
 But analysts and investors disagree on whether that would be the best use of cash, with some preferring a stock buyback or dividend payment.